- Off road parking

 - Pub/shop < 1 mile

 A very welcoming detached cottage, situated along the lane from the owner’s home, in rural West Somerset, close to the coast.
 This Somerset cottage provides a quiet retreat close to fabulous walks and open countryside, and with easy access to the coast, this Somerset cottage is a great base for a romantic escape.
 The modern, open plan living area offers a sofa bed, which provides extra flexibility for family groups, while the kitchen is great for cooking up a hearty meal after a long day out and about.
 This Somerset cottage is very dog-friendly and boasts front and rear enclosed gardens, so your four-legged friends can stretch their legs safely, while the doggy welcome pack provided by the owner, comes complete with homemade dog biscuits.
 The secluded and private garden overlooks open Somerset countryside, and provides a peaceful, sunny spot to unwind.
 There are plenty of fabulous walking opportunities from this Somerset cottage, including the beautiful Quantock Hills, an Area of Outstanding Natural Beauty, and the stunning West Somerset Coast path, which can be accessed only a mile from the cottage, and which takes in some beaches rich in fossils.
 There are a host of country pubs within easy reach of this Somerset cottage, ideal for a lazy lunch after an active morning of fishing, golf or horse riding.
 Further afield is Weston-super-Mare with its golden beaches and traditional donkey rides, while within touring distance is the beautiful cathedral at Wells, Cheddar Gorge, plenty of National Trust properties, the wild beauty of Exmoor, and fantastic shopping to enjoy at Clarks Village and the historic town of Taunton.
-This Somerset cottage provides a fabulous location for exploring the south, all year round.
+This Somerset cottage provides a fabulous location for exploring the south west, all year round.

 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed.